DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/specifying-which-requests-are-handled-by-the-hook.md

 ---
 # Specifying Which Requests are Handled by the Hook

-The request logger, mock and custom request hooks require that you specify which requests should be handled by them and which should be skipped.
+The request logger, mock and custom request hooks require specifying which requests they should handle and skip.

 You can perform this filtering by passing the *request filtering rules* to the hook.
-Note that you can pass a single rule or an array of those.
+Note that you can pass a single rule or an array of rules.

 * [Filtering by a URL](#filtering-by-a-url)
 * [Filtering by a Regular Expression](#filtering-by-a-regular-expression)